vvsatoshi/colligo/freewrite/default.md

 Hi.
-My name is Farza.

-I made this app.
+Welcome to Freewrite :).

 Plz read this guide.

 I beg of you.

 It’s 5 min max.

+My name is Farza.

+I made this app.

 This is not a journaling app or a note-taking app.
 If you use it for that, you’ll probably use it once or twice,